cjh7/cjh7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an Assistant Professor in the Department of Industrial Engineering at Hanyang University, Seoul, Korea.
 My research area is developing data-driven methods, including artificial intelligence and and statistical learning, to achieve quality assurance in advanced manufacturing processes and solve various problems in healthcare systems and material analysis.
+Please refer to CV for detailed information.

 Professional Experience
 ======